-Bill “Bergie” Bergan and I planned a Ruby Mountain backpack trip as a combination climbing - fishing adventure.
-Neither of us had ever been to the Rubies, but had seen many pictures of the peaks and alpine lakes that gave rise to the nickname, “Alps of Nevada”.
+In the spring of 1979 we planned a Ruby Mountain backpack trip as a combination climbing/fishing adventure.
+Neither of us had ever been to the Rubies, but had seen many pictures of the peaks and alpine lakes that gave rise to its nickname, “Alps of Nevada.”
 It remains one of the most beautiful places I have ever visited.
+In the 1970s it was a well kept secret.
+The nearby city of Elko had about 7,000 residents in 1970… and the 2018 count is over 20,400.
+By comparison, the Las Vegas metropolitan service area grew from about 300,000 in 1970 to about 2,300,000 today.
+Those remarkable 48-year average annual growth rates (1.8% and 4.5% annually, respectively) explain why the Rubies have significantly more attention from today’s Nevada outdoor enthusiasts.
+Still, it remains an awesome place of adventure.

 Our trip occurred in early July.
-I was starting to date Denise again, and I was excited about this backpack trip but melancholic about being away from her for so long.
+I had recently begun dating Denise, my high school sweetheart.
+I was excited about this backpack trip but melancholic about being away from her for so long after having just been reunited.
 Bergie, on the other hand, was to leave the Rubies for Sacramento where he had fallen in love with Kathy Duren, his high school sweetheart.
-How fortuitous that we both fell in love with our childhood sweethearts at the same time, and eventually married within a year of each other.
-But I digress.
+How fortuitous that we both fell in love with our childhood sweethearts at the same time, eventually marrying them within a year of each other.
+Thirty-eight years later we’re still married… and to the same women.
+This is more a testament to our wives’ patience, perseverance, and resourcefulness than anything Bill or I can lay claim to.

 Once we attained the summit we were relieved to see the south side of the pass fully into spring bloom.
-What a relief to see flowers and green fields of grass.
-We got to Favre Lake and set up camp just above the lake.
-The brookies were voracious and took anything we presented.
-We saw no other hikers on that side of the pass, so I assume that we were he first fishermen of the season.
-The brookies were in the eight to ten inch class, but I did catch one at the outlet into Kleckner Creek that approached twelve inches.
+It was reassuring to see flowers and green fields of grass.
+We descended to Favre Lake and set up camp just above the lake.
+That afternoon found the brookies to be so voracious they took anything we presented.
+We saw no other hikers on that side of the pass, so I assume we might have been the first anglers of the season.
+The brookies were in the eight to ten inch range, but I did catch one at the outlet into Kleckner Creek that approached twelve inches… okay, perhaps closer to eleven.
 We kept four for dinner that night, but we released dozens of trout.
-Those four brook trout were the best tasting trout I have ever eaten.
-We salt and peppered the trout and stuffed them with wild onions (scallions) that we had plucked on the way back up the hill.
+We salt and peppered the trout and stuffed them with wild onions (scallions) that we plucked on the way back up the hill.
 We wrapped them in aluminum foil and covered them with hot coals.
-Those trout tasted shrimp-like; I have never tasted anything like them since.
+They were the best tasting trout I have ever eaten, similar to shrimp.
+I have never tasted anything like them since (which is a very sad statement to confess).